BoyceLab/DataSharingInABox/docs/nih-data-sharing.md

 - Follow their DMS Plan as a condition of funding
 - Justify any restrictions or limits on sharing

-If registry data is included, your DMS Plan must not violate privacy protections or registry policies.
+If registry data are included, your DMS Plan must not violate privacy protections or registry policies.

 ---